milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Kai/Meeting Kai.md

 # Meeting Kai
 Emi: "Let's sweep the foyer!"

-*I grab the broom leaning against the corner and head out to the floor, collecting the day's accumulation of dust and dirt*
+*I grab the broom leaning against the corner and head out to the floor, collecting the day's accumulation of dust and dirt.*

 *Starting at each table, I create small piles, nudging them towards a corner where a larger pile awaits.*